Sand Martin, Snipe, Grey Shrike.

 Hornet Moth (Nationally Scarce (Nationally Notable) B), Grass Moth (possibly Agriphila straminella), Scarlet Tiger Moth, Garden Tiger Moth;

 Common Blue, Small Blue, Meadow Brown, Marbled White, Orange Tip (m&f), Brimstone (m&f) Green Veined White, Small White, Large White, Small Heath, Comma, Peacock, Red Admiral, Small Tortoiseshell, Small Copper, Speckled Wood Butterflies.

 Common Darter, Brown Hawker, Southern Hawker, Migrant, Emperor Dragonflies, Azure, Common Blue, Banded Demoiselle (M&F), Beautiful Demoiselle (M&F), White-Legged (M) Damselflies

-**Mayfly, Dark Bush Cricket (F), Common Green Grasshopper, Meadow Grasshopper, Common Field Grasshopper, Red-Headed Cardinal Beetle, Two-Spot Ladybird, Asian Lady Ladybird (Harlequin), 24 Spot Ladybird, Common Wasp, Red Tailed Bumble bee, Buff Tailed Bumble bee, Longhorn Beetle, Knot Grass Leaf Beetle, Mint Leaf Beetle, Yellow Dung Fly, St Mark’s Fly, Crane Fly, Hornet, Pond Skater, Robin’s Pincushion (Rose Bedeguar Gall wasp) #An aggregations of nests of Solitary Bees on a bank
+**Mayfly, Dark Bush Cricket (F), Common Green Grasshopper, Meadow Grasshopper, Common Field Grasshopper, Red-Headed Cardinal Beetle, Two-Spot Ladybird, Asian Lady Ladybird (Harlequin), 24 Spot Ladybird, Common Wasp, Red Tailed Bumble bee, Buff Tailed Bumble bee, Longhorn Beetle, Knot Grass Leaf Beetle, (Probably Mint Leaf Beetle or Rose Chafer) Yellow Dung Fly, St Mark’s Fly, Crane Fly, Hornet, Pond Skater, Robin’s Pincushion (Rose Bedeguar Gall wasp) #An aggregation of nests of Solitary Bees on bank